con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sems can rnams kyi ngan song gsum/ /
 > sbyong bar byed pa'i 'dzum bstan nas/ /

-Showing a gentle smile to living beings—
+Displaying a gentle smile to living beings—
 A smile that fills the threefold world with light;
-That tames the four Māras, the enemy;
+That tames the enemy, the four Māras;
-That ends unwanted birth in its three forms[^18-1]—(18)
+That ends unwanted birth in all three forms[^18-1]—(18)

 [^18-1]: The 'three forms of unwanted birth' are birth in hell, as a hungry ghost, or as an animal.